mnoriega-mx/energy-efficiency-trends/README.md

 Please review our findings in the [Insights.md](https://github.com/mnoriega-mx/energy-efficiency-trends/blob/main/Insights.md) file.
 This file has all the key findings and section wise summary which was obtained to meet the key objective.

 # Tools and Technologies
-- Python (Pandas, NumPy, Matplotlib, Seaborn, Statsmodels)
+- Python (Pandas, NumPy, Matplotlib, Seaborn, Statsmodels, Xgboost, Sklearn, )
 - Jupyter Notebook
 - Visual Studio Code
 - GitHub repository